This tab is where you can easily edit and modify existing volumes. A variety of tools are available:

 As you can see, the volume now closely matches the shape of the wall.
 However the complexity is very high and it's also likely that warnings will be generated on that wall.
 However, it can be helpful in some edge cases to do this.

-Similar to the Subtract Volume feature, we can combine two volumes to create a single one.
-This can help with awkward shapes, connected areas or areas with differing shapes at differint heights.
+An important feature is the ability to combine multiple volumes to create a single one.
+This can help with awkward shapes, connected areas or areas with differing shapes at different heights.

-The two volumes must intersect (overlap) in some way, Volumator will tell you if they don't.
+The volumes must intersect (overlap) in some way, Volumator will tell you if they don't and refuse to combine.
 This is to ensure that the two volumes do actually combine into a single shape.

 Here we have an area made of two 'floors' of differing dimensions.
 If we needed the bottom floor to respect it's similar smaller dimensions we need two volumes